Close Menu

 How Does Humidity Affect HVAC Performance?

-What is often misunderstood because of the physical process that’s occurring, is that HVAC units are not designed to remove water vapor from the air.
+What is often misunderstood because of the physical process that’s occurring is that HVAC units are not designed to remove water vapor from the air.
 And while slightly decreased humidity levels can be a positive side effect of the chemical process occurring, it’s not guaranteed.

 Decreased Efficiency